Paying rent, service charges and household bills

 - Council Tax – the amount you pay depends on the value of your home, where you live and how many adults are in your household.
 You can find out more online.

 - Gas and electricity bills – to get the best deal, why not compare prices?
-Check out moneysupermarket.com or www.uswitch.com.
+Check out moneysupermarket.com, www.uswitch.com or Compare the Market Energy Bills Comparison Tool.
 Check out our tips for saving energy and reducing your bills.

 - TV licence – you need a valid TV Licence if you watch or record programmes on TV, computer, tablet, mobile phone or any other device.
 Find out more from TV Licensing.